 };

-// Run only on the client side
+// Execute only on client side

 if (typeof window !== "undefined") {